 Bonus tips for the advanced lead scorer…

 - Well-timed follow-up with SQLs is critical.
 Ensure that Sales is receiving real-time notifications when somebody becomes a sales qualified lead.
 This can be set up using a HubSpot workflow, too.
-If your sales team receives the notification instantly, they can immediately follow up (or at least follow up as soon as possible), and try to catch the lead while it’s hot.
+If your sales team gets the notification instantly, they can immediately follow up (or at least follow up as soon as possible) and try to catch the lead while it’s hot.
 A fast response time has become increasingly important in this competitive business world we live in, and it’s best to talk to someone when the problem they’re experiencing is fresh in their mind.

 - Create an SQL feedback loop for Sales.
 To support your efforts to align Marketing with Sales, it’s a good idea to create a custom contact property they can fill out after they’ve had one or two touches with an SQL that’s been handed off to them.
 What I’ve done for PMG is to create a property called "HubSpot Lead Scoring: Sales Team Feedback" – and provided three options: True SQL: Ready for sales, MQL: Not ready for Sales, and Unqualified: Do not nurture.

 If our sales team indicates it’s still an MQL that requires more time and nurturing, they will lose enough points in the lead scoring tool to relegate them to re-enroll in the MQL workflow.
-Ultimately, they will have to gain back points by continuing to engage with us in order to become an official SQL again, thereby re-enrolling in the SQL workflow and triggering a second Sales notification.
+Ultimately, they will have to gain back points by continuing to engage with us to become an official SQL again, thereby re-enrolling in the SQL workflow and triggering a second Sales notification.

 - Update your lead scoring after publishing new content offers.
-Remember, your lead scoring criteria requires periodic manual updates.
-As you publish new gated content, website pages, form questions, etc. that should be influencing your lead scoring, insert them into your criteria with a corresponding point value.
+Remember, your lead scoring criteria require periodic manual updates.
+As you publish new gated content, website pages, form questions, etc., that should be influencing your lead scoring, insert them into your criteria with a corresponding point value.
 This is a common oversight, so just leave yourself a little note to check for recent updates when you have your meetings with Sales.

 It’s important to acknowledge that lead scoring should be continually refined and honed over time.
-On a regular basis, monitor how it’s working, and ask for feedback from Sales to find out if it’s delivering the right kinds of leads to them.
+On a regular basis, monitor how it’s working and ask for feedback from Sales to find out if it’s delivering the right kinds of leads to them.
 Do not simply “set it and forget it” – that approach won’t work.
-The goal is to make lead scoring a legitimately useful tool for Sales and Marketing so that both teams are empowered to reach their goals and report on their achievements.
+The goal is to make lead scoring a legitimately valuable tool for Sales and Marketing so that both teams are empowered to reach their goals and report on their achievements.

-Have any lead scoring tips of your own?
+Have lead scoring tips of your own?
 Different techniques that have brought you success in the past?
 Let us know in the comments below.
 We'd love to get your take on lead scoring!